mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Last year, one of my lessons was that I had to stop protecting my team from doing work outside their role and instead let my teammates expand their roles as the company grew.
 It started with having one member of the fulfillment team take over customer service from me.

 In 2022, we continued by adding more teams.
 Eric doesn't have a background in software, so he had to escalate technical issues to me.
 In April, I hired TinyPilot's support engineer.
-They filled most of the gaps between Eric and I
+They filled most of the gaps between Eric and I.

 In August, I went out of town for a wedding, but Eric was sick.
 I realized that the customer service team can't just be a single person.